Castle Garden as a Matrimonial Market - 1885

 "Mr. Daniel F. Shugone

-"Dear Sir—Having read about you trying to secure the release of Miss Ella Laraboe the notorious Burglar of Brooklyn with the intention of making her your wife—I ventured to write to you to try and persuade you to think better of your resolve for believe me such a woman would never make a good wife for a farmer— and should you marry her you would be likely to repent of it In dust and ashes—I think that if you are In earnest and want a real good wife and one that is familiar with all work pertaining to a farm—you would not regret it if you should send me a letter.
-I shall be very glad to hear from you at your earliest convenience.
+"Dear Sir—Having read about you are trying to secure the release of Miss Ella Laraboe, the notorious Burglar of Brooklyn, to make her your wife—I ventured to write to you to try and persuade you to think better of your resolve for believe me such a woman would never make a good wife for a farmer— and should you marry her you would be likely to repent of it In dust and ashes—I think that if you are In earnest and want a real good wife and one that is familiar with all work about a farm—you would not regret it if you should send me a letter.
+I shall be happy to hear from you at your earliest convenience.

-"please do not alow this to be made public and oblige
+"Please do not allow this to be made public and oblige

 Yours respectfully